floweredscarf/su25/about.md

 ### Lectures

 There are two 50-minute lectures on Monday and Wednesday.
-The lecture will be held in VLSB 2050, and will also be webcast synchronously over Zoom.
+The lecture will be held in **Dwinelle 155**, and will also be webcast synchronously over Zoom.
 Attendance is strongly recommended.
 If for whatever reason you are unable to attend, the lecture video will be posted promptly.